MariMendM/devops-sandbox/Project003/webclient/README.md

 ## Description

 Simple webpage intended to provide a "visualization" of AWS infrastructure implemented in this demo.
 It actually only displays AWS EC2 meta-data from instances hosting the demo.
-According to CloudFormation file choice, it will be possible to have \[1-N\] EC2 public instances (the ones hosting this webclient), and \[1-N\] EC2 private instances (the ones hosting the serverapp).
-In case of 1-public/1-private infrastructure, no load balancers are attached.
-Refreshing this webpage, will then:
+The CloudFormation file for Project003 will provision 2 EC2 public instances (the ones hosting this webclient), and 2 EC2 private instances (the ones hosting the serverapp), with Load Balancers for public and private instances attached.
-* display the instance-id of the single EC2 instance hosting webclient; and
-* display the instance-id of the single EC2 instance hosting serverapp;

-In case of N-public/N-private infrastructure, Load Balancers for public and private instances are actually attached.
 Refreshing this webpage, will then:
 * trigger Frontend Load Balancer coordinating all public instances, displaying the instance-id of the host designated by the FLB; and
 * trigger Backend Load Balancer coordinating all private instances, displaying the instance-id of the host designated by the BLB.